Treyson-Grange/DroneCones/FinalProjectReport/LowLevelDesign.md

                * Status of orders will be one of the following
                   * Placed
                   * Fulfilled
-               * Next to each list of orders, we need to have a button that says delete to delete it from the history of orders
-               * Next to each list of orders that have only been placed, we need to have a button that says cancel to cancel the order
             * Drones for operation
-               * Maybe we need a way to let the manager know when there is not enough drones for 8 minutes between customer orders?
-Maybe since it’s a class project, we just need to let the drone owner know when there is no drones. ()
+               * Display a message to let the manager know when there is not enough drones
          * Account page
             * Manger bank information text form
-               * Bank information text form will be default to the last bank specified which can be undone by just backspacing.
+               * Bank information text form will be default to the last bank specified.
-               * Bank information text form fields:
+               * Bank information text form fields in case you want to change the account:
                   * Routing number
                   * Account number
             * Revenue from app in graph forms